honeynet/droidbot/README.md

 3. It is programmable (can customize input for certain UI);
 4. It can produce UI structures and method traces for analysis.

+Reference:

+Yuanchun Li, Ziyue Yang, Yao Guo, and Xiangqun Chen.
+2017.
+DroidBot: a lightweight UI-guided test input generator for Android.
+In Proceedings of the 39th International Conference on Software Engineering Companion (ICSE-C '17).
+Buenos Aires, Argentina.

 ## Prerequisite

 1. `Python` version `2.7`